 OpenID.
 OpenID Connect is a standard authentication protocol that lets users sign in to an identity provider (IdP) such as Google.
 After they've successfully signed in to their IdP, they are automatically signed in to Tableau Server.
 To use OpenID Connect on Tableau Server, the server must be configured to use local authentication.
 Active Directory authentication is not supported.
 For more information, see OpenID Connect.

 Trusted Authentication.
 Trusted authentication lets you set up a trusted relationship between Tableau Server and one or more web servers.
 When Tableau Server receives requests from a trusted web server, it assumes that the web server has already handled whatever authentication is necessary.
 Tableau Server receives the request with a redeemable token or ticket and presents the user with a personalized view which takes into consideration the user’s role and permissions.
 For more information, see Trusted Authentication.

 Integrated Windows Authentication.
 If you have configured Tableau Server with Active Directory authentication, you can enable automatic logon.
-Automatic logon uses Microsoft SSPI to sign in your users based on their Windows username and password.
+Automatic logon uses Microsoft SSPI to sign in your users based on their Windows user name and password.
 Users are not prompted for credentials, which creates an experience similar to single sign-on (SSO).
-To enable automatic login see, Configure General Server Options.
+To enable automatic logon see, Configure General Server Options.